 As a green infrastructure competence centre, Green4Cities relies on nature-based solutions, which refers specifically to the building of integrated greenery in all application areas of urban infrastructure, including the tops of high-rise buildings and vertical indoor farming.

-The organisation’s expertise expands to cover the maintenance of green spaces within urban environments, including rainwater harvesting technologies like water-retaining green roofs, and substrate development in line with urban mining processes.
+The organisation’s expertise expands to cover the maintenance of green infrastructure and spaces within urban environments, including rainwater harvesting technologies like water-retaining green roofs, and substrate development in line with urban mining processes.

 This booklet concludes with a detailed discussion of how the integration of nature into urban spaces could impact efforts to combat climate change, be beneficial to health, and will be increasingly necessary to the development of smart cities.